 The current outbreak is by far the most serious case of the Zika virus, and with all the conflicting information available, it’s easy to miss the big picture.
 That’s why we put together this Zika virus resource.
 Now that we’ve covered some contemporary and historical facts about Zika, let’s turn to some of the most pressing questions about this often talked about, but mostly misunderstood phenomenon.

 Zika Virus Q&A

 You’ve heard a lot about Zika – but how much is actually true?
 What should you be worried about?
 What are the primary symptoms?
 Is the Zika virus contagious?
 And from a local perspective, how does Zika impact Arizona?
-You have questions, and the medical experts at Urgent Care Extra have answers!
+You have questions, and the medical experts at Banner Urgent Care have answers!